cindyryoo7/mentor-match/README.md

 - employee empowerment,
 - boosting minority representation at the management level, and more.

-Implementing a mentorship program at [Optimizely](https://www.optimizely.com/) is a great way to to keep our employees engaged, productive and motivated, and would meaningfully improve our company culture.
+Implementing a mentorship program at [Optimizely](https://www.optimizely.com/) is a great way to keep our employees engaged, productive and motivated, and would meaningfully improve our company culture.

 ## Main Goals
 1. Learn Typescript.